What Is Psychedelic Therapy?

 What Can A Patient Expect During Psychedelic Therapy

-Psilocybin is the most common drug during psychedelic therapy.
+Psilocybin and ketamine are the most common drugs used during psychedelic therapy.
 In controlled studies or clinical environments, MDMA is available.

 During psychedelic therapy settings, a patient receives a capsule form of psilocybin.
 As the psilocybin begins to take effect, the patient experiences much higher activity within the brain than one normally experiences.
 This allows patients to feel a sense of connectedness with all things, which, in turn, instils a sense of purpose.

 The experience often allows patients to escape the harmful thought patterns in which they’ve been solely existing.
 Oftentimes, patients make radical shifts in perspective.
 This can lead to an openness into unfamiliar opportunities.
 It can give them a sense of comfort, which can even last a year after the session has taken place.

 RELATED: What Is The Psychedelic Therapy Container – And Why Is It Important?

 What Are Studies Showing About This Type Of Therapy?

 A 2014 study from Johns Hopkins Medicine looked at how smokers treated their addiction with psilocybin-assisted therapy.
 Results showed that 80 percent of participants abstained from smoking six months following the study.